maltespringer/Seagrass-Monitoring-with-Sentinel-2-Imagery-and-GEE-Classifiers/README.md

 The spatial distribution of the resulting data were analyzed by multinominal logistic regression analysis.
 Multiple plots were created to visualize the results.

+Note that the code represents the final working-stage and was **not** adapted to be user-friendly besides some very sparse comments here and there.

 ### Files contained in this repo

 * Gee Scripts